En

 Illustration of antibodies (purple) responding to an infection with the SARS-CoV-2 coronavirus (center)

-Antibody blocking programmed cell death, illustration. — Stock Photo
+Chimeric antigen receptor in brain cell membrane, illustration. — Stock Photo

 Pathogenic bacteria in the blood stream — Stock Photo